 In keeping with Stockton’s firm commitment to Atlantic City and the surrounding community, President Kesselman secured a firm footing in the area, negotiating a monumental public-private partnership to build a multi-million dollar state-of-the-art residential campus and parking garage in Atlantic City.
 In what may prove to be one of the most distinctive accomplishments in the history of the university, Kesselman’s visionary prowess and collaborative nature has positioned Stockton University’s Atlantic City Campus to be, not only a solid anchor institution, but a major economic driver for the region, and the educational capital of southern New Jersey.
 The new campus officially opened its doors in late August 2018.

 As one of New Jersey’s most prominent and highly regarded educational leaders, Dr. Kesselman’s sphere of influence reaches well beyond the local community.
-Currently, he serves as chair of the Presidents of the NJ Association of State Colleges and Universities (NJASCU); and was recently elected by 57 counterparts from New Jersey public and private colleges/universities to serve as vice-chair of the New Jersey Presidents’ Council (NJPC).
+Currently, he serves as chair of the Presidents of the NJ Association of State Colleges and Universities (NJASCU); and was elected by 57 counterparts from New Jersey public and private colleges/universities to serve as vice-chair of the New Jersey Presidents’ Council (NJPC).
 Known as a leading authority in public policy on higher education, President Kesselman was also appointed by the American Council on Education (ACE) to serve as a member of the Commission on Internationalization and Global Engagement (CIGE).
-In addition, Dr. Kesselman served as a distinguished member of the transitional team for newly elected NJ Governor Phillip Murphy, and also sits on Governor Murphy’s Executive Council for Atlantic City Shared Prosperity.
+In addition, Dr. Kesselman serves as the co-chair of the student success working group for the NJ State Plan for Higher Education, and also sits on Governor Murphy’s Executive Council for Atlantic City Shared Prosperity.

 Dr. Kesselman’s efforts in diversity and inclusion has earned Stockton national recognition, receiving the INSIGHT Into Diversity magazine’s 2016 and 2017 Higher Education Excellence in Diversity (HEED) Award, and the 2018 Inclusive Excellence Awards from the National Association of Diversity Officers in Higher Education (NADOHE).
 Stockton has also received national recognition as a front-runner in civic learning and community engagement, receiving the American Association of State Colleges and Universities (AASCU), Excellence in Innovation Award for Civic Learning and Community Engagement Inaugural Award, in 2017.
 With a host of awards and many special recognitions, Kesselman’s efforts have advanced the reputation of Stockton University and catapulted the institution’s brand into the national arena.